brianleroux/wtfjs/node-code-blog/README.md

 - Posts with `<code>` elements are auto syntax highlighted.
 - Automagic pagination and permalinks.
 - RSS 2.0 feed.
-- Heroku friendly.
+- Heroku NodeJS service friendly.

 Quickstart
 ---

-[Download the example node-code-blog]() and from the root in your terminal run `node server.js`.
+[Download the node-code-blog-example](http://github.com/brianleroux/node-code-blog-example) and from the root in your terminal run `node server.js`.
 Congrats on your new `node-code-blog`!

-Maintainable start
----

-[Copy this Gist]() and run in your terminal with `./generate-code-blog` or follow these steps:

-1. Download the example CodeBlog and delete the `node-code-blog` folder.
-2. Initialize it as a Git Repo.
-3. Add node-code-blog as a Git Submodule.
-4. Push it to your GitHub and/or Heroku deployment.
-5. Happy dance!

 The example `node-code-blog` directory structure looks like this: